 Here are four hacks for setting goals that will create results for you in the next 12 months.

-In a previous post, we discussed the importance of writing down your goals and putting a date on each of them for completion.
-In this final post of this goal setting series, Michael Hyatt reminds of these four hacks for taking your goals to a realization:
+In a previous post, we discussed the importance of writing down your objectives and putting a date on each of them for completion.
+In this final post of this series, Michael Hyatt reminds of these four hacks for taking your objectives to a realization:

-Having specific goals allows you to measure your progress toward those goals.
+Having specific objectives allows you to measure your progress toward those goals.
 “I want to make customers happy” can become “I will return all calls by the end of each business day”.

 The year is young.
 The possibilities are great.
 Dare to write down specific, actionable goals that lead to consistent, exciting productivity.